arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	![Rotating the simulator clockwise](Images/rotating-the-simulator-clockwise.png?raw=true)

-	Your Simulator is now adjusted.
+1. Your Simulator is now adjusted.
 Stop the app in Visual Studio.

 	![Simulator running](Images/simulator-running.png?raw=true)

+1. Open the solutions **FacilityApp** and **MobileServices** in Visual Studio.
+Open a new Visual Studio instance but do not open any solutions.

 <a name="Demo" />
 ## Demo ##